MaxGrossmann/TRPL/README.md

 ## Disclaimer
 The data from our two samples was provided by the *Fraunhofer ISE*.
 The measurements were made by *Klaus Schwarzburg* at the *Helmholtz-Zentrum Berlin*.
-The files for sample 1 are called C2704_hzb..., for sample 2 C2702_hzb.
 The provided optimization scripts *trpl_opt_real.jl* and *trpl_opt_syn.jl* can be used in this repository for testing purposes only (output goes to "\TRPL\Optimizations\Test").
 For a real optimziation one would start multiple optimization runs using an additional script by changing lines 12-19 to ARGS[1], ARGS[2],... in *trpl_opt_real.jl* and *trpl_opt_syn.jl*

 (see https://docs.julialang.org/en/v1/manual/getting-started/).

 For best performance
 one would do one optimization run per script distributed over multiple CPU cores (using 1-2 cores per optimization run), saving the results of each run in a seperate directory.
 We obtained our results in the described way by submitting multiple batch jobs on our local computer cluster.
-An example can be found in the following directory: "\TRPL\Optimizations\Real\C2702_hzb".
+An example can be found in the following directory: "\TRPL\Optimizations\Real\sample1".

 ## Code
 contains: